pogo61/Box-API-Hook/README.md

 - this will create a Box API Hook Organisation with the requisite artefacts needed to run the API.

 #### Verify Import
-- Expand the services folder in the Google Sheets API Hook you imported and find Box_API_Hook VS
+- Expand the services folder in the Box API Hook you imported and find Box_API_Hook VS

 #### Configure Security
+- go to your <SOA Home>/sm70/scripts directory and run the encriptData.sh or encriptData.bat file
+- enter the token you copied from the Box Developer site
+- copy the resultant encrypted token
-- select the Box_API_Hook VS
+- Go to PM and select the Box API Hook organisation
-- select the save process icon
+- select the Policies folder
+- Select the Operational Policies folder
-- Select the "PostFileToBox" process in the Processes branch
+- Select the "PolicyVariables" policy and then click the "Start New Version" action in the right-hand Actions Portlet
-- Select the "Process" tab
+- Click the "OK" button on the warning dialog
-- Double click on the "Initialise Bearer Token" script activity
+- Click the "Modify" link on the "XML Policy" tab
-- replace the value in the "processContext.setVariable("Bearer","BAJKzHbVsE7o66zIJ0iGXa3gU4sdRIRw");" line with the token you copied from the Box Developer site
+- replace the value in the "auth.token" attribute of the "NameValue" element with the encrypted token you copied from the output of the encriptData script
-- Click the Finish button
+- Click the "Apply" button
-- Click the save process icon
+- Click the "Activate Policy" action on the Right-Hand Policy Workflow portlet

 #### Verify Connectivity
-- Using curl -X PUT  -H "Content-Type: application/json" -d '"hello world"' http://"URL of the Listener of your ND"/box/file
+- Using curl http://"URL of the Listener of your ND"/box_api_hook/search?query=lead/leads.txt&type=file
-- The correct response should be:
-{"status":"Success"}
-- Log in to your Box Account [Box] (https://app.box.com)
-- ensure that there is a "API_HOOK" folder.
-- open the "API_HOOK" folder and ensure there is a "input.txt" file
-- Open that file, wait for the preview to generate the contents, and ensure that your input text posted in the curl request has been inserted into the file.
-In this case - "Hello World"
+- The correct response should be a JSON object listing the details of the leads.txt file in the lead folder.
+Of course if you do not have such a file or folder, then replace these with the file you wish to query, or leave the query as it is and you'll receive:
+{"total_count":0,"entries":[],"limit":30,"offset":0}

 ### Modify and Build
 In the event you need to change the API Hook.
 Here are the instructions to do so.